Why API Penetration Testing Must Evolve Beyond Standalone Assessments

 Frequently Asked Questions:

-1. Why is API penetration testing no longer a standalone security exercise in 2026?
 As APIs have become the core product for cloud-native and AI-powered services, treating security as an isolated, periodic audit creates dangerous blind spots.
 Integration is necessary to align security risk with delivery speed, ensuring that vulnerabilities are caught and managed alongside functional quality.

 2. How does the “test management” approach differ from traditional security audits?